mozilla-mobile/mozilla-vpn-client/docs/rfcs/9999-vpn-firefox-integration.md

 #### State 1: Device VPN is On & Page VPN is On
-In this State the Extension can simply set the Proxy for those network requests to `null` to use the user's active server.
+In this state the extension can simply set the proxy for those network requests to `null` to use the user's active server.
 If a custom exit location is set it must set it to the `socks5` proxy of that endpoint.
-No changes are needed on the Client as this is how MAC uses the current API.
+No changes are needed on the client as this is how MAC uses the current API.

 #### State 2: Device VPN is OFF & Page VPN is On